estefysc/music_recommender_system/README.md

 ## Usage

 1. Prepare your dataset:
+   - Download the Spotify 1.2M+ Songs dataset from [Kaggle](https://www.kaggle.com/datasets/rodolfofigueroa/spotify-12m-songs)
    - Ensure you have the Spotify dataset CSV file in the `data/` directory.

 2. Run the Jupyter notebook:
    ```